Manfrotto Compact Tripod: Review after years

 My first choice years ago was the Manfrotto Compact, currently updated, improved and renamed Compact Action .

 The Manfrotto Compact series stands out for being the one with the best price-quality ratio.
-Very low costs (I challenge you to find a similar quality with less than 100 euros), lightness and an enviable portability to practically all models in this price range.
+Very cheap (try to find a similar tripod for less than 100 euros), lightweight and robust.

 The best tripod for the "light" Light Painter